lindababy22/ACQUIRED/README.md

 ```

 # Check Out The Data

+The main split of the datasets are prepared as `.json` files under the folder `Dataset`, which contains `train.json`, `val.json`, and `test.json`, the official splits used in the above paper.

 Please follow the instruction of `Demo.ipynb` to visualize the data samples and check the structure of the datasets more in-depth.